openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 **//TODO: Draw 2x2 example**

-**[mh: you show left vs right multiplying below with identity matrices, so presumably you will explain that order matters in the example above?]**

 ##### Identity
 Let's start from the simplest case.
 Just like with numbers, it is a very important property of any algebraic structure to have a _neutral_ member for each operation.
 For example, in Numberland, multiplication of any $x$ by 1 returns $x$, same goes for addition to 0.
 In Matrixland, that identity element is a matrix with 1s along the diagonal zeroes elsewhere.
 For example, the identity matrix for 3 dimensions is: